EMsoft-org/EMSphInx/ReadMe.md

 ## Financial Support
 The *EMSphInx* code was developed with support from an ONR Vannevar Bush Faculty Fellowship grant, N00014-­16-­1-­2821.
 The central indexing algorithm is covered by a provisional patent application.

+## Master Pattern Database
+A [database of master patterns](https://github.com/EMsoft-org/SHTdatabase) in the new SHT file format is now available.
+Please note that the database uses SHT version 1.1 while EMSphInx release 0.1 uses SHT version 1.0.
+Updated binaries compatible with the database will be posted soon.
+In the interim use of the database requires building EMSphInx from source.

 ## Build Instructions
 Nightly builds will be available soon for a variety of operating systems.
 Binaries are also available as [assets for tagged releases](https://github.com/EMsoft-org/EMSphInx/releases).